 Kelowna is part of the Regional District of Central Okanagan which also includes Peachland, Lake Country, West Kelowna and unincorporated communities on both sides of Okanagan Lake.
 Kelowna is the largest community in the Regional District with a population of 133,800.

-Recent outcomes of the Citizen Survey rate the quality of life in Kelowna as good or very good thanks to active/recreational opportunities, safety, its accessible location, job opportunities and the great weather.
+Recent outcomes of the Citizen Survey rate the quality of life in Kelowna as good or very good thanks to how safe the City is, its accessible location, the active/recreational and job opportunities available and the great weather.
 As a desirable place to live, offering an active four-season lifestyle, Kelowna remains one of Canada’s fastest growing cities.

-The Provincial Health Authority publishes a Community Health Profile for the Kelowna to provide data that facilitates dialogue about community health .
-The profile features data on demographics, factors that affect health, health status and compares them to provincial averages.
+The Provincial Health Authority publishes a Community Health Profile for the Kelowna to provide data that facilitates dialogue about community health.
+The profile features data on demographics, factors that affect health and health status, and compares them to provincial averages.

 Our partners in tourism and economic development provide resources to enjoy the best our city and region have to offer:

 - Kelowna is home to more than 133,800 people